algowars/algowars/backend/README.md

   - Gather bugs and issues

 ## Architectural Overview

+### Cross-Cutting Concerns for Tournaments and Friending System

+- **Scalability:** Ability to handle a large number of concurrent tournaments and social interactions.
+- **Real-Time Processing:** Immediate updates and notifications for tournament progress and social activities.
+- **Security and Privacy:** Ensuring user data privacy in social interactions and maintaining fair play in tournaments.

+### SOA Principles in the Context of Tournaments and Social Features

+- **Modularity:** Separate services for tournament management and social interactions, each with specific responsibilities.
+- **Interoperability:** Ensuring different services (like tournaments, social interactions, and user profiles) work together seamlessly.
+- **Flexibility:** Ability to add new types of tournaments or enhance the social system without major overhauls.

+### Steps to Move Forward with Tournaments and Friending System

+1. **Develop Tournament Management System:** Create the backend and frontend components for creating, managing, and displaying tournaments.
+2. **Implement Friending System:** Develop a system for sending, receiving, and managing friend requests, along with a social feed.
+3. **Integrate with Existing Domains:** Ensure the tournament and social systems are well integrated with existing domains like user profiles and competitions.
+4. **User Interface Design:** Design user-friendly interfaces for tournament participation and social interactions.

 While no popular architecture ([Onion][onion], [Clean][clean], [Hexagonal][hexagonal], [Trinity][trinity]) was strictly implemented, the used architectural style follows principles and good practices found over all of them.